microsoft/azure-schema-operator/docs/site/content/tutorials/kusto.md

 The schema is represented in `kql` field in a standard `ConfigMap` which contains ADX schemas described as KQLs..
 More details on KQL files can be found in the [delta-kusto instructions](https://github.com/microsoft/delta-kusto/blob/main/documentation/tutorials/overview-tutorial/README.md#download-dev)
-Or simply download and review a [sample kql file](https://github.com/microsoft/delta-kusto/blob/main/documentation/tutorials/overview-tutorial/dev-start-samples.kql)
+or simply download and review a [sample kql file](https://github.com/microsoft/delta-kusto/blob/main/documentation/tutorials/overview-tutorial/dev-start-samples.kql)

-Once we have a kql describe our schema we can generate an example `ConfigMap` using:
+Once we have a kql that describes our schema we can generate an example `ConfigMap` using:

 ```sh
 kubectl create configmap test-sample-kql --from-file=kql=sample.kql --dry-run=client -o yaml